olcf/olcf-user-docs/systems/summit_user_guide.rst

 The PGI compiler suite is available through the ``pgi`` module.

-``pgfortran`` : Primary fortran compiler with CUDA Fortran support
+``pgfortran`` : Primary Fortran compiler with CUDA Fortran support

 **Language support:**

-Files with ``.cuf`` suffix automatically compiled with cuda fortran support
+Files with ``.cuf`` suffix are automatically compiled with CUDA Fortran support.

-Standard fortran suffixed source files determines the standard involved, see the man page for full details
+Standard Fortran suffixed source files determines the standard involved, see the man page for full details.

 ``-Mcuda`` : Enable CUDA Fortran on provided source file